|

 My name is Rick Hartle and along with my wife (Jan) we

-run a small Deutsch Kurzhaar kennel in North Central North Dakota.
+run a Deutsch Kurzhaar kennel in North Central North Dakota.

 We are located in Grano, North Dakota near Lake Darling